 Which option do you choose?
 Justify your choice.

-Prepare a deck of cards (minimum 20 cards) with numbers written in % (more than 100% and less than 1%) and with their equivalent written as a decimal number.
-Divide students into teams of 2.
-One student shuffles the cards, placing them with the number hidden (face down).
+Prepare a deck of cards (minimum 20 cards) with numbers written in % (more than 100% and less than 1%) on one card and with the equivalent decimal representations on a second card.
+Divide students into teams of two.
+One student shuffles the cards, placing them face down with the number hidden.
 In turn, each student picks two cards.
 They must find two equivalent numbers to form a pair.
 The student with the most pairs wins.

 Examples of cards